exyi/coberec/docs/thesis/approaches.md

 }
 ```

-We can see that the generated code is just a string -- there is no attempt to provide an API for building the code.
+The generated code is just a string -- there is no attempt to provide an API for building the code.
 That is probably a good thing, since the API may be done by different projects (like our work) and it simplifies the core C# API that will have to be maintained for a long time.
 At the time of writing, our project has no support for the Roslyn symbol model, but it seems like we should add support when C# code generators become stable.